wp-plugins/wp-attention-boxes/readme.txt

 The contact page for this plugin is: <a href="http://stevebailey.biz/blog/wp-attention-boxes" target="_blank">Wp Attention Boxes</a>

+== IMPORTANT IF YOU'RE UPGRADING TO 0.6.0 ==
+  When you go to Settings Page after upgrading, and you get a white screen with just the message:

+         - You are not authorized to access this page -

+    To resolve this, please go to your URL bar and manually change the underscores in attn_boxes_admin_menu.php
+                           to dashes:     attn-boxes-admin-menu.php

+ After doing this and hitting Enter, it won't be necessary do this again

 == Installation ==

+IMPORTANT IF YOU'RE UPGRADING TO 0.6.0 FROM EARLIER VERSION When you go to Settings Page after upgrading, and you get a white screen with just the message:

+         - You are not authorized to access this page -

+    To resolve this, please go to your URL bar and manually change the underscores in attn_boxes_admin_menu.php
+                           to dashes:     attn-boxes-admin-menu.php

+ After doing this and hitting Enter, it won't be necessary do this again

+--- End of Update Notice ---

 * You can use Zip-uploader feature if your version of Wordpress has it
 1. Download the Plugin as Zip file, but DON'T extract the Zip File